OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/faqs/tfs/permission.md

 ## Description

-{{SITENAME}} requires one dedicated system user to communicate with the system.
+<code class="expression">space.vars.SITENAME</code> requires one dedicated system user to communicate with the system.
 This user needs specific permissions.

 ## Solution